TL;DR

 Bupa, AXA, and Aviva: These providers also offer excellent wellness resources.
 This includes 24/7 remote GP services, mental health support lines, symptom checkers, and access to a wealth of health information and advice through their apps and websites.

-The WeCovr Advantage: Extra Benefits at No Extra Cost
+The WeCovr Advantage: Extra Benefits subject to terms where applicable

 When you arrange your private health cover through WeCovr, you get more than just the insurer's standard benefits.
 We provide our clients with exclusive perks: